HHS-Programming-in-Action/documents/FSsample.md

 NOTE: This is a sample functional specification for the HHS Programming in Action Course.
 This is not an attempt to specify an **actual product**.

+The software functional specification is an attempt to describe the system as a black box, where all possible inputs are described, and the corresponding outputs.
+What this will look like depends on the type of application.

+For embedded applications, such as the firmware that runs a fire alarm system, the functional specification would describe the control panel for the system, the various commands that an operator might make on that panel, and the resulting behavior of the system.

+For example, "If the operator presses the **test** button, the fire alarm will emit an alarm tone for 5 seconds."

+A functional specification may also describe the behavior of the system from the point of view of *other software systems*.
+For example, "If a message with this information is sent to the device, it will respond by emitting an alarn tone for 5 seconds."

 Introduction
 ------------